trevipay/workshops/week02/README.md

 In this week we remind experienced developers and introduce new developers that great solutions improve flexibility while simultaneously removing complexity.
-This talk chould generate strong opinions.
+This talk should generate strong opinions.
 Remeber that having unfiltered conversations about ideas is fine, however personal attacks are not.

 ## [Day 1](./day1) - “All the Little Things” by Sandi Metz